-Annual vs. Perennial
+Annual vs. perennial

-Types of Annuals
+Types of annuals

-Types of Perennials
+Types of perennials

-However, it’s important to keep in mind that perennials have a shorter blooming period than annuals, so you’ll have to be strategic about where you plant them and what you plant them with so that your garden doesn’t ever look bare.
+Keep in mind that perennials have a shorter blooming period than annuals, so you’ll have to be strategic about where you plant them and what you plant them with so that your garden doesn’t ever look bare.